getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 ##### ReportingObserver
 _Import name: `Sentry.Integrations.ReportingObserver`_

-This integration hooks into ReportingObserver API and sends captured events through to Sentry.
+This integration hooks into the ReportingObserver API and sends captured events through to Sentry.
 It can be configured to handle only specific issue types.

 Available options: